yermolim/glbim/README.md

 # ts-basic-gltf-viewer
 three.js-based basic gltf model viewer

-features:
+Features:
 - multiple gltf/glb (with optional draco compression) models support
 - view only (model editing is out of this package's scope)
-- renderer with auto canvas resize and transparent background (so outer container background used)
+- renderer with auto canvas resize and transparent background (so outer container background used, easy to switch colors)
 - optional performance optimization by merging all scene meshes into single mesh (or one mesh per loaded model optionally) with vertex colors (alpha supported) to reduce frame time by minimizing render calls
 - optional render speed optimization while moving/rotating camera by using simplified background scene
 - assigning different colors to groups of model meshes